Resurrection Of Jesus

 Jesus was popular among the ordinary folks of his day, but he was despised by the Jewish religious authorities and Roman government officials who ruled Israel.

-The Jewish leaders knew the Old Testament prophecies concerning the Messiah’s resurrection.
+The Jewish leaders were familiar with the Old Testament prophecies concerning the Messiah’s resurrection.
 They knew Jesus had publicly stated that he would rise from the dead.
-After his death, they worried his disciples would steal the body from the grave and pretend the resurrection had occurred.
+After his death, they worried his disciples would steal the body from the grave and contend the resurrection had occurred.

 Resurrection Proclaimed

-Upon finding the tomb empty, the disciples proclaimed that Jesus had risen from the dead.
-The religious and social disruption the Jewish and Roman authorities feared was about to commence.
+Upon finding the tomb empty, the disciples declared that Jesus had indeed risen from the dead.
+The religious and social disruption that the Jewish and Roman authorities feared began to unfold.

-If they could have, these leaders would have stifled this unrest by displaying the corpse of Jesus, but his body was missing.
-He was already appearing in the flesh and moving about the countryside.
+If they could have, these leaders would have stifled this escalating unrest by publicly displaying the corpse of Jesus, but his body was missing.
+In fact, he was freely moving about the countryside in the flesh.

 Fainting Theory